-Summer 2018 League Details: PLEASE NOTE: Registration deadline May 21, 2018!
-Sign up today!
-Payment must be received in full by the deadline to secure a spot in the league/program of your choice!
-FCSSC offers 3 ways to play: 1) Register a Full Team 2) Register as an individual & we will place you on a team with other individuals 3) Register as a Small Group (register as an individual & request to play with friends.
+3) Register as a Small Group (register as an individual & request to play with friends.
 We will place you & your friends on a team with other individuals or small groups)

 | What to Expect

 ||Players in this CO-ED league are a mix of new and experienced players, with varying skill levels, all playing with a for-fun attitude.
 Self-officiated (no referees) play governed by FCSSC’s unique Spirit Point System.
 The most fun & sportsmanlike teams have the greatest chance of winning the coveted Championship Prizes!
 Competitive players are encouraged to find another league to join.

-Starts: Tuesday, May 29, 2018 Ends: Tuesday, August 28, 2018 All games will be played on Tuesdays*.
+All games will be played on Tuesdays*.

-*In the event that a regular season game must be rescheduled we will be reschedule on our make up game day on Sunday, August 12, 2018.
+*In the event that a regular season game must be rescheduled we will be reschedule on our make up game day on Sunday, November 18, 2018.
 Save the date!

-Tuesday: 14 weeks
+Sunday: 14 weeks